 The Lie of Certainty

 The trek that is our journey is rarely manicured and easy to follow.
 There are times when I knew where I needed to go and in order to get there I had to create the path.
 There was no bare earth under my feet because I had not walked this direction before.
 It was overgrown, unclaimed.
-I had not been this direction before.
 In these moments of uncertainty I was the very thing I was dismantling.

 The hypocrisy was surgical, maybe even beautiful.
-On the surface everyone saw the calm and thought it was mastery, precision.
+On the surface everyone saw the calm and thought it was mastery with precision.
 But churning beneath the zen presence was a head filled with fear and anxiety.

 And then I stepped back.
 Took a breath.
 And I saw it.

-The certainty I had been wearing like perfectly fitting armor.
+The certainty I had been wearing like well tailored suit.

 In that moment I wasn’t leading.
 I was performing.